jakwakwa/jakwakwa/README.md

-# Hi there, I'm Jaco 👋
+# Hi there 👋, I'm Jaco

 ## I'm a Frontend Developer ( with geniune UI/UX design skills included 🦄 )